The Fundamentals Of Branding

 Media Planner: “The key takeaway for me from the Fundamentals of Branding was an idea we kept coming back to during the day: that advertising is an art and a science.
 This is where agencies can add value to their client’s business and how they can in turn succeed.”

-To view the agenda for the workshop, please follow the link here.
 The delegate will also be set pre work: to provide a 50 word biog about their experieince and the name of one of the brands the delegate works on, to read a Stephen King essay and to come ready to discuss, and to also choose an advertising campaing containing a TVC that the delegate admires for it's creativity and it's effectiveness, all to be sumbitted in the online portal.

 The session will end with networking over pizza and drinks.